-MEDLINE is the U.S. National Library of Medicine® (NLM) premier bibliographic database that contains over 20 million references to journal articles in life sciences with a concentration on biomedicine.
+MEDLINE is the U.S. National Library of Medicine® (NLM) premier bibliographic database that contains over 21 million references to journal articles in life sciences with a concentration on biomedicine.
 A distinctive feature of MEDLINE is that the records are indexed with NLM Medical Subject Headings (MeSH®).
 MEDLINE is the online counterpart to MEDLARS® (MEDical Literature Analysis and Retrieval System) that originated in 1964.

 MEDLINE is the primary component of PubMed®, part of the Entrez series of databases provided by the NLM National Center for Biotechnology Information (NCBI).